Max88-git/steffen-ostli/README.md

 # What I Learned

-* How to use HTML and CSS to create a website.
+* How to use HTML and CSS to create a portfolio website.
 * Create multiple web pages with a navigation menu using anchor elements.
 * I learn't how to make a hamburger menu to make the site responsive.
 * Add absolute and relative links.